-The Canon EOS M5 and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in September 2016 and February 2017.
-Both the EOS M5 and the EOS M6 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
+The Canon EOS M5 and the Canon EOS M6 are two digital cameras that were announced, respectively, in September 2016 and February 2017.
+Both the M5 and the M6 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Canon M5 and the Canon M6 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon M5 and the Canon M6.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the EOS M5 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M5 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably smaller (26 percent) than the Canon M5.
-Moreover, the EOS M6 is slightly lighter (9 percent) than the EOS M5.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
-In this context, it is worth noting that neither the EOS M5 nor the EOS M6 are weather-sealed.
+Moreover, the M6 is slightly lighter (9 percent) than the M5.
+In this context, it is worth noting that neither the M5 nor the M6 are weather-sealed.